kuyil/kuyil.github.io/_includes/faq/payment_modes.markdown

 ### <a id='upi'></a>Can I use UPI?

 Yes.
-You can use UPI payment method to get a Google Play Recharge from <a href='https://paytm.com/google-play-gift-card-recharge'>Paytm</a> or <a href="#phonepe">PhonePe</a>.
+You can use UPI payment method to get a Google Play Recharge from Paytm or PhonePe.
+* To get Google Play Recharge from <a href='https://paytm.com/google-play-gift-card-recharge'>Paytm, click here.</a>
+* For instructions on getting Google Play Recharge using PhonePe app, <a href="#phonepe">click here</a>.

  You'll get the code immediately.
 You can use the recharge code to buy our premium features.

 Once you have your Google Play Recharge Code, <a href='#redeem_gift_card'>follow these steps</a> to use it to buy our premium features.